AyadLab/scFOCAL/README.md

 ##### Using devtools, the ISOSCELES R package can be installed from the source file.

+With all dependencies satisfied, installation should take less than 5 minutes.

 <p align="left">
   <a href="https://drive.google.com/u/0/uc?id=1geEhIXKRkSBII37V4TMo5bl2AzcUJ3zN&export=download"><strong>Download the ISOSCELES source file here! »</strong></a>
 </p>